Mario (franchise): Mario Tennis series

 The first appearances of Mario in tennis games were as a referee in Tennis for the NES and Game Boy.
 These games did not use the Mario branding and only featured Mario in the capacity of a cameo.
 He then appeared in Mario's Tennis for the Virtual Boy.
 After this, Camelot Software Planning released Mario Tennis for the Nintendo 64.
 They would subsequently develop other games in this series: Mario Power Tennis for the GameCube and Wii, Power Tour for the Game Boy Advance, Mario Tennis Open for the Nintendo 3DS, Ultra Smash for the Wii U, and Aces for the Nintendo Switch.

 Mario Golf series

 The first use of Mario's likeness in a golf game was that the golfer in Golf for NES and Game Boy featured a mustached man resembling Mario.
 Later, NES Open Tournament Golf was released.
 It featured Mario and Luigi as the golfers, with Princess Toadstool and Princess Daisy as their caddies.
 Mario Golf was released for the Nintendo 64 in 1999.
 It was followed by Mario Golf: Toadstool Tour for the GameCube, Mario Golf: Advance Tour for the Game Boy Advance and Mario Golf: World Tour for the Nintendo 3DS.

 Nintendo released Mario Golf: Super Rush for the Nintendo Switch in summer of 2021.

-Mario Baseball series
+Baseball series

-Mario and Luigi were team captains in Baseball for the Game Boy.
+Mario and Luigi are team captains in Baseball for the Game Boy.
 Mario Superstar Baseball was released for the GameCube and Mario Super Sluggers for the Wii.